 Performing a system downgrade will also void your warranty and it shall not be supported by the manufacturer or service provider.

 Towards our effort of being a responsible website, we strive to mention all precautions & notes in our guides.
 We also undergo several tests on our own devices to ensure that any procedure we post is authentic & accurate.
 The same has been tested for this tutorial more than a dozen times on different units of the device.

 Eligibility, requirements & steps

-- Make sure you have Android SDK installed.
-If not download here.
+- Make sure you have Android SDK platform-tools installed.

 - Make sure you have the latest Motorola USB drivers installed.
 If not, download here.

 - Head over to this link by Motorola to check whether your device can be unlocked and get an unlock key.
 Follow the step by step procedure [clear and short].

 Note: If you are unable to unlock your bootloader, you CANNOT downgrade.

 For this tutorial, we chose to downgrade from 5.1 to 4.4.4 since this is the safest and generally common downgrade option.
 Please follow all the steps without skipping.

 - Signed image of Android 4.4.4 for Moto X 2013: You can download the image on these links: 1.
 Please note we have used the device model XT1052 for this tutorial.
 If you have a different device, please download its correct image.
 You can check your device model in Settings > About phone.
 Let us know if you are unable to find the correct image.